 Wilshere gave up all animal products as well as gluten in 2017 and believes it has helped him stay fit, according to the official Meat Free Monday website.
 “I feel sharper and quicker on the pitch.
 I feel like I can last longer.”

 The Arsenal midfielder claims that a change of diet has helped him get into the best condition of his career.

 I know my body well; I know the right foods to eat and the best way to recover.
 I’m also getting the right amount of sleep.
 I’ve learned that over the years, and I think I’m in the best shape I have ever been.

 And finally, we can’t talk about football without also mentioning the world’ first 100% vegan football club – Gloucestershire’s Forest Green Rovers.

 In case you didn’t know, the UK club went 100% vegan in 2015 after being bought by green energy company Ecotricity’s owner Dale Vince.
-He wanted to make them more eco-friendly – installing solar panels, banning plastic straws, and removing meat from the players’ diets as well as serving vegan food in the grounds.
+He wanted to make them more eco-friendly – installing solar panels, banning plastic straws, and removing meat from the players’ diets as well as serving only vegan food in the grounds.

 Incredibly, the change has also helped supporters of the club to go vegan.
-With one gentleman reportedly claiming that signs throughout the stadium about the environmental affect of the meat industry convinced him to give it a try.
+With one gentleman reportedly claiming that signs throughout the stadium about the environmental effect of the meat industry convinced him to give it a try.

 If you’ve been inspired to go vegan and also experience the benefits of plant power, then why not take our 31-day pledge!